Fourier Multipliers on the Heisenberg groups revisited: Proof of Theorem

 This work is supported by Inspire fellowship from Department of Science and Technology.
-I would like to thank Prof. Sundaram Thangavelu for his careful reading of an earlier manuscript and for giving me some useful suggestions.
+The author is extremely thankful to Dr. Rahul Garg, Dr. Luz Roncal, Prof. Sundaram Thangavelu and the referee for their careful reading of the manuscript, for giving him a lot of useful suggestions and pointing out typos.
+The author would also like to thank to Prof. The Anh Bui for pointing out an oversight.